 Pennington Biomedical Research Center (PBRC): Is world leader in biomedical research and home to the La CaTs program funded by the NIH.
 The Bioinformatics Program collaborates with PBRC through the Biomedical Informatics Core of La CaTs.
 It can be accessed through the following website: https://www.pbrc.edu/about/

 LSU-Center for Computational & Technology: The Center for Computation & Technology, or CCT, is an interdisciplinary research center located on the campus of Louisiana State University in Baton Rouge, Louisiana.
 CCT advances LSU's Flagship Agenda and promotes economic development for the state by using computational applications to aid research and develop solutions that benefit academia and industry. https://www.cct.lsu.edu/

 University of Lusaka (UNILUS): Is a private university located in the City of Lusaka, the capital of the republic of Zambia in Africa.
 Our collaboration public health genomics and mapping epidemiological disease threats.
 For more information about UNILUS visit the following website: http://www.unilus.ac.zm/Default.aspx

 University of South Africa (UNISA): located in Johannesburg, Republic of South Africa, UNISA is the largest open distance learning institution in Africa and the longest standing dedicated distance education university in the world.
-The Bioinformatics and Genomics Program staff serve as external examiners and provide education and training in bioinformatics and genomics.
-For more information about UNISA please visit the following website: http://www.unisa.ac.za/default.html.
+The Bioinformatics and Data Science Program staff serve as external examiners and provide education and training in bioinformatics and genomics.
+For more information about UNISA please visit the following website: http://www.unisa.ac.za/default.aspx.